angular/angular/adev/src/content/introduction/essentials/conditionals-and-loops.md

 }
 ```

 In this example, Angular only renders the `<button>` element if the `isAdmin` property is true.
-Otherwise, it does not appear page.
+Otherwise, it does not appear in the page.

 ### `@else` block

 While the `@if` block can be helpful in many situations, it's common to also show fallback UI when the condition is not met.

-For example, in the `UserControls` component, rather than show a blank screen, it would be helpful to users to know that they're not able to see anything because they're not authenticated.
+For example, in the `UserControls` component, rather than showing a blank screen, it would be helpful to users to know that they're not able to see anything because they're not authenticated.

 When you need a fallback, similar to JavaScript's `else` clause, add an `@else` block to accomplish the same effect.